 Currently, Google will mark any site asking for password or credit card fields, as “Not Secure” if they don’t have an SSL Certificate.
 If the site has an SSL Certificate, you’ll see HTTPS: in the address field (the site URL).

-Starting in October 2017, Google will add new situations where they will mark your site as Not Secure.
+Gradually since 2017, Google has been adding new situations where they will mark your site as Not Secure.

 The most common situation – when you ask someone to opt in and share their email to receive your newsletter.

 The next phase will be any website without an SSL certificate will show poorly in search results.
 Don’t wait until the last minute.
 Let’s do this now.

-- My preferred hosting company – GoDaddy sells an SSL Certificate for $69.99.
-At the moment, they are on sale for $55.99.
-Your certificate needs to come from the company where you are hosting your site.
+- My preferred hosting company – GoDaddy sells an SSL Certificate for $74.99.
+Other hosts charge varying amounts.
+Your certificate needs to come from the company where you have registered your domain.
 A standard SSL certificate covers you if you have a shopping cart on your site.
 You only need the expanded SSL certificate if personal information is stored on a personal computer, a website database and/or the hosting server.

 - Your Computer Lady will manage the process, verify the implementation and fix any errors created on your site for $90 per site.
 There is a high probability of some data or images not functioning properly after the SSL certificate is applied to your site.
 (See the detailed process below.)